MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ### 1. Set up the project

-This project takes a fresh approach to its structure, the code or last known state from previous tutorials are not used.
-Instead, this tutorial walks through steps to break the single component structure into multiple components.
+This project takes a fresh approach to its structure.
+The code or last known state from previous tutorials are not used.
+Instead, this tutorial walks through steps to break the single-component structure into multiple components.

-The previous tutorial minimized steps to discover and connect to wallets, this tutorial prepares for more advanced, real-world scenarios.
+The previous tutorial minimized steps to discover and connect to wallets; this tutorial prepares for more advanced, real-world scenarios.

 Begin by creating a new ViteJS project and adding the necessary directory structure: